I love making publications attractive, visually interesting, and easy to read.

 A Personalized Quote

-Editorial jobs are very involve very intricate and time-intensive work, so I start my design fees at $150.
-Based on the scope of work, number of pages, and amount of image research, I'll give you a custom quote on your editorial project before we begin working together.
+Editorial jobs are very involve very intricate and time-intensive work.
+Based on the scope of work, estimated number of pages, and amount of image research, I'll give you a custom quote on your editorial project before we begin working together.

 Contact me at firstname.lastname@example.org to tell me about your design needs, and I’ll be happy to send you a quote!